Skip to content

 The disruptions stem from the ongoing shutdown of the Department of Homeland Security, which started on Feb.
 14. Lawmakers are at a stalemate over funding for the department.

-Democratic lawmakers have pushed for restrictions on the actions of immigration enforcement agents, after two U.S. citizens were killed in separate January shootings in Minneapolis by agents representing Immigration and Customs Enforcement as well as Customs and Border Patrol.
+Democratic lawmakers have pushed for restrictions on the actions of immigration enforcement agents, after two U.S. citizens were killed in separate January shootings in Minneapolis by agents representing Immigration and Customs Enforcement and Customs and Border Patrol.
 Republicans have refused offers to open individual agencies without funding ICE.

 In the meantime, TSA employees have been working without pay, missing their first full paychecks last week.
 More than 300 agents have resigned, while many have called out sick, leading to bottlenecks at checkpoints nationwide.